umee-network/umee/price-feeder/README.md

 The `price-feeder` tool runs off of a single configuration file.
 This configuration file defines what exchange rates to fetch and what providers to get them from.
-In addition, it defines the oracle's feeder account information.
+In addition, it defines the oracle's keyring and feeder account information.
-The keyring is defined via environment variables or user input.
+The keyring's password is defined via environment variables or user input.
 More information on the keyring can be found [here](#keyring) Please see the [example configuration](price-feeder.example.toml) for more details.